nathanborak/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 that allows you to develop a production-quality Accelerated Functional Unit (AFU) and host software application.
 The ASE supports both the Intel Xeon&reg; Processor with Integrated FPGA and the Intel Acceleration Stack for Intel Xeon CPU with FPGAs also called the Intel Programmable Acceleration Card (PAC).
-The figures in this user guide illustrate the Intel PAC with Arria&reg; 10 GX FPGA.
+The figures in this user guide illustrate the Intel PAC with Stratix&reg; 10 SX FPGA.
 The figures show a local memory that is only available on the PAC.

 To use the ASE Environment you must have source code in a language that RTL simulators can interpret.
 The following languages are possible: